webrtc-for-the-curious/webrtc-for-the-curious/content/docs/08-applied-webrtc.md

 makes deployments easier.
 You don't have to worry about port forwarding or setting up a static IP ahead of time.

 Data channels are really powerful as well in this scenario.
 They can be configured so that only the latest data is accepted.
 With TCP run the risk of encountering Head-of-line blocking.
-A old mouse click or keypress could arrive late, and block the subsequent ones from being accepted.
+An old mouse click or keypress could arrive late, and block the subsequent ones from being accepted.
 WebRTC's data channels are designed to handle this and can be configured to not retry on lost packets.
-You can also measure the backpressure and make sure that you aren't sending more data then your network supports.
+You can also measure the backpressure and make sure that you aren't sending more data than your network supports.

 WebRTC being available in the browser has been a huge quality of life improvement.
 You don't have to download a proprietary client to start the session.
 More and more clients are coming with WebRTC bundled, smart TVs are getting full web browsers now.